robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-03-06-refactoring-retrieving-arel-attributes-values.markdown

 I kept the FIXME in there, as I did not want to shave that yak just yet ;)

 ### Step 3: Cleaning up
-I did some renaming of attributes and methods and the end result looks like
+I did some renaming of attributes and methods and the result looks like this:
-this:

 ~~~ ruby
 def arel_attributes_values(pk_attr_allowed = true, readonly_attr_allowed = true, attribute_names = @attributes.keys)